manideep-d/COMPSCI9542B/README.md

 Logistic Regression, Na¨ıve Bayes, and Random Forest to classify the fraud transactions with sampling techniques to overcome the imbalanced data problem.
-From the results obtained in Section[v] with metrics like precision, re-call and f-score Random forest with or without any sampling technique has performed better than other algorithms mentioned in this paper.
+From the results obtained in Section with metrics like precision, re-call and f-score Random forest with or without any sampling technique has performed better than other algorithms mentioned in this paper.
 Another important observation from the experiments is that sampling techniques have increased the performance